dieterich-lab/MiMB_JACUSA2_chapter/README.md

 We recommend outputting primary alignments `–secondary=no`. `–MD` parameter is used to add the reference sequence information to the alignment; this is recommended for the downstream analysis.
 Check Minimap2 [manual](https://github.com/lh3/minimap2) for further details.

 ## Detect RNA modification
+For the testing example, we consider BAM files of wild-type cells ("HEK293T-WT-rep2.bam","HEK293T-WT-rep3.bam") and knockout cells ("HEK293T-KO-rep2.bam","HEK293T-KO-rep3.bam") from [Zenodo](https://doi.org/10.5281/zenodo.5924995) as our inputs.

-We provide a snakemake pipeline for JACUSA2 variant calling using call2 method and downstream analysis for the detection of modification patterns and predict modified sites.
-The pipeline is composed of many rules and requires setting different parameters.
+The pipeline is composed of many targets (rules) and requires setting different parameters.

 - Be aware to set all parameters before running the pipeline.
 Here is an example.
 Please put all required data in `data` folder.